-Controls can also be used as a quick-check to assess the rate of amplification errors that may be introduced during library amplification.
+Controls are also used as a quick check to assess the rate of amplification errors that may be introduced during library amplification.
 Errors or mismatches in gBlocks control reads of a known sequence can be compared to potential errors introduced in target reads.
 Here, the control sequence should not be homologous to the target, but it should be representative in length and GC content.

-From platform adapters to our portfolio of xGen products for targeted sequencing, IDT delivers innovative, high performing NGS products to enable you to increase your discovery power.
-Consider using gBlocks gene fragments for sample tracking, quality checks, or as controls to test different experimental conditions in your next NGS assay.
-Learn more about customizing the design of gBlocks fragments and calculating copy number by visiting the product page.
+From platform adapters to our full portfolio of xGen products for targeted sequencing, IDT delivers innovative, high performing NGS products to enable you to flex your discovery power.
+Consider using gBlocks Gene Fragments for sample tracking, quality checks, or as controls to test different experimental conditions in your next NGS assay.
+Learn more about customizing the design of gBlocks fragments and calculating copy number by visiting this product page.